saket349/SDE/recursion/Subset Sum.md

     }
 ```

-### if we have to store all subset and return that, for iterative approach it is just power set, but for recursion we have to use backtracking method
+#### if we have to store all subset and return that, for iterative approach it is just the same question as power set, but for recursion we have to use backtracking method
 ```cpp

 ```